 Is the Stamp Duty Holiday still in effect?

-From 1st October 2021, the Stamp Duty holiday ended.
+During the Covid-19 pandemic, the UK government introduced a Stamp Duty holiday, providing relief for the property market during a difficult period.
+However, the Stamp Duty holiday ended in October 2021.
 At the time of writing, there are no announcements to reintroduce any Stamp Duty holiday periods or reduced rates.

 How do I pay buy to let stamp duty?